Modeling Scintillation Photon Transport and Reconstruction Algorithms for the Time-of-Flight Detector in the T2K Neutrino Experiment: Comparison with data

 We have used the parameters listed in Table~\ref{tab:SimParam} to compare simulation results with experimental data, as illustrated in Fig.~\ref{fig:DataSim}.
 The agreement in resolution is excellent.
 Fig.~\ref{fig:DataSimWFMean} and~\ref{fig:DataSimWF_RMS} present a comparison of the waveform parameters extracted from data and simulation.
 While the agreement here is less precise, the discrepancies do not significantly impact the overall results.

 Focusing on the mean values of the waveform parameters, defined in Eq.~\ref{eq:WaveFormFit} as the $A_x$ parameters, the largest differences occur for $A_3$, $A_4$, $A_5$, and $A_6$, with a smaller deviation observed for $A_2$.
 Specifically, $A_6$ represents the baseline shift, and $A_4$ and $A_5$ characterize the falling edge of the waveform.
-Among these, only $A_2$ and $A_3$ are expected to affect the resolution; these are systematically lower in the simulation than in the data.
-This suggests that the simulated waveform is slightly narrower, a difference likely balanced by the noise RMS parameter $A_6$.
+Among these parameters, only $A_2$ and $A_3$ are expected to influence the time resolution.
+Their values are systematically higher in the simulation than in the data; however, this difference does not appear to significantly affect the time resolution, as shown in Fig.~\ref{fig:DataSim}.

-The model also does not perfectly reproduce the bump that appears at distances greater than 160~cm for parameters $A_2$ to $A_4$.
+The mean value of $A_6$ in the data exhibits significant variation, which is attributed to changes in the ambient temperature during the data acquisition period, which lasted several months.
+The SiPM is very sensitive to temperature variations, which can significantly affect the baseline noise level characterized by $A_6$.
+We do not observe a similar dependency for the other parameters $A_i$, indicating that the reconstruction correctly accounts for baseline level shifts.
+The model does not perfectly reproduce the bump observed at distances greater than 160~cm for parameters $A_2$ to $A_4$.
 These bumps originate from reflected photons.
-The discrepancy primarily affects distances above 180~cm, indicating a lack of reflected photons beyond this point.
-This effect is also observed in the parameter $A_0$.
-Adjusting this region with the current model is challenging, especially since the agreement between 1.6~m and 1.8~m is reasonable.
-This discrepancy is most likely associated with certain edge effects of the bar that are not included in the simulation, such as the connection of the readout module with the bar.
-In Fig.~\ref{fig:EndofBar}, it can be seen that the aluminum cover is not perfectly flat or is even missing at the end of the bar where the readout capsule is connected.
+The discrepancy primarily affects distances beyond 180~cm, indicating a deficit of reflected photons in this region.
+A similar effect is also observed in the parameter $A_0$.
+Adjusting this region with the current model is challenging, particularly because the agreement above 1.8~m is reasonable.
+This discrepancy is most likely associated with edge effects of the bar that are not included in the simulation, such as the connection of the readout module to the bar.
+These imperfections can reflect photons before they reach the end of the bar or alter the photon direction, thereby affecting reflections at the readout end.
+As shown in Fig.~\ref{fig:EndofBar}, the aluminium cover at the end of the bar, where the readout capsule is connected, is not perfectly flat and is sometimes partially missing.

+The Root Mean Square (RMS) of the parameters $A_i$ is shown in Fig.~\ref{fig:A_rms}.
+While the agreement is slightly worse than for the mean values, it remains reasonable given the simplicity of the model.
+A notable discrepancy appears in the RMS of $A_0$, but this is not critical, as it primarily reflects the simulation of the energy deposition.
+This likely results from the model's simplified treatment of the muon energy spectrum and energy deposition, which may be influenced by the adopted 20\% straggling value.
+Another parameter not well reproduced is the RMS of $A_6$, which, like its mean, is affected by temperature variations along the data acquisition period.
+The shape of the RMS of $A_6$ closely resembles that of the $A_6$ mean.
+The shapes of the RMS for the remaining parameters are generally well reproduced, with similar difficulties in describing the transition from direct to direct-plus-reflected light pulses.